MicrosoftDocs/defender-docs/defender-endpoint/mac-whatsnew.md

 **Behavior Monitoring for macOS is now in public preview**

-Behavior Monitoring helps you protect against malware, by looking for multiple processes for what it does instead of what it is.
-Adding another protection layer of security in addition to content matching.
-To learn more, see [Behavior Monitoring in Microsoft Defender for Endpoint on macOS](defender-endpoint/behavior-monitor-macos.md)._
+Behavior monitoring monitors process behavior to detect and analyze potential threats based on the behavior of the applications, daemons, and files within the system.
+As behavior monitoring observes how the software behaves in real-time, it can adapt quickly to new and evolving threats and block them.
+To learn more, see [Behavior Monitoring in Microsoft Defender for Endpoint on macOS](behavior-monitor-macos.md).

 **Known issues**